 Claire Norton

-Employing Dagenais’ performative model of textual production and his notion of ethical reading Norton analyses how scribal reinscription and intertextual references to kesik-baş (severed head) and menakibname (accounts of heroic and miraculous deeds) effectively foreground or elide the prophetic dreams and miraculous saint-like powers of an Ottoman commander in a corpus of early modern Ottoman gazavatname (campaign) manuscripts.
-In doing so they demarcate very different spiritual and political geographies and reflect a tension between a hero who reflects a more imperial state-centred vision of loyalty and one who appeals to audiences who geographically, politically or religiously are positioned on the periphery.
-To this end the depiction of the prophetic and miraculous powers of the commander can be read as a commentary on the post-sixteenth century process of bureaucratisation and confessionalisation that took place in the Ottoman Empire.
+Employing Dagenais’ performative model of textual production and his notion of ethical reading, this article analyses how scribal re-inscription and intertextual references to kesik-baş (severed head) and menakibname (accounts of heroic and miraculous deeds) effectively foreground or elide the prophetic dreams and miraculous saint-like powers of an Ottoman commander in a corpus of early modern Ottoman gazavatname (campaign) manuscripts.
+In doing so, they demarcate very different spiritual and political geographies, and reflect a tension between a hero who reflects a more imperial state-centred vision of loyalty and one who appeals to audiences who geographically, politically or religiously are positioned on the periphery.
+To this end, the depiction of the prophetic and miraculous powers of the commander can be read as a commentary on the post sixteenth-century process of bureaucratization and confessionalization that took place in the Ottoman Empire.

-Keywords: Ottoman Empire; historical narratives; military campaigns; literary practices; identity; miraculous events; severed heads.
+Keywords: Ottoman Empire, historical narratives, military campaigns, literary practices, identity, miraculous events, severed heads

 Introduction

-In 1600 an Ottoman army captured the Habsburg-held fortress of Nagykanizsa located just south of Lake Balaton in what is today Hungary.
-The following year the small Ottoman force garrisoned in the castle under the command of Tiryaki Hasan Pasha successfully withstood a retaliatory Habsburg-led siege and routed the numerically superior besiegers.
+In 1600 an Ottoman army captured the Habsburg-held fortress of Nagykanizsa, located just south of Lake Balaton in what is today Hungary.
+The following year the small Ottoman force garrisoned in the castle under the command of Tiryaki Hasan Pasha, successfully withstood a retaliatory Habsburg-led siege and routed the numerically superior besiegers.

 Numerous Ottoman accounts of this dramatic victory of the few over the many were composed in government correspondence, letters sent to foreign rulers and provincial governors, official histories, and also in a genre of writing known as gazavatname – narratives of military expeditions.
 Gazavatnames are generally relatively accurate Ottoman narratives of specific military campaigns and victories, which can contain more or less imaginative or rhetorical sections depending on the author.
-The fact that such manuscripts are often also described and rubricated as hikaye (stories), tarih (histories), or menakibname (accounts of heroic and miraculous deeds) does suggest a degree of generic instability or fluidity.
-That is to say different audiences have conceived of such texts as serving various, distinct socio-narrative functions and as occupying different spaces along the fact-fiction spectrum.
+The fact that such manuscripts are often also described and rubricated as hikaye (stories), tarih (histories) or menakibname (accounts of heroic and miraculous deeds) does suggest a degree of generic instability or fluidity.
+That is to say, different audiences have conceived of such texts as serving various, distinct socio-narrative functions and as occupying different spaces along the fact-fiction spectrum.